Arkady23/http.net-https.net/README.md

 3.7.5.
 December 2025.
 Small bug in working with XML file.
 3.7.6.
 December 2025.
 Added the s1 parameter — the number of allowed threads waiting for a request on a single IP address.
 Reducing this number protects the server from DoS-attacks.
 3.7.7.
 December 2025.
 The parameters string is now insensitive to excessive spaces, tabs, and line breaks.
 The default values ​​have also been changed.
 The number of threads is now 100, and the number of pending threads per IP is 3.
 3.7.8.
 December 2025.
-Bug with providing help and displaying the parameter string.
-Now you can use /? or -? or /help or -help or basically anything less than 10 characters.
+Bug with providing help and displaying the parameters string.
+Now you can use /? or -? or /help or -help or basically anything without spaces less than 10 characters.